New Jersey Military Divorce Lawyer

 How to File for a Military Divorce

-To petition the court for a divorce, the couple must file in their state of residency.
-This may pose a problem for service members that are stationed abroad.
+To petition the Court for a divorce, the couple must file in their state of residency.
+This may pose a problem for service members stationed abroad.
 Military couples may file in the state where the non-military spouse resides or the state in which the military spouse claims legal residency.

-To determine child custody, child support, and spousal support to be paid by the service member, the court will need to have more than the normal documents required from civilians.
-A tax return or pay stub will not accurately reflect a military member’s earnings, as he or she might be receiving many other allowances.
+To determine child custody, child support, and spousal support to be paid by the service member, the Court will need to have more than the usual documents required from civilians.
+A tax return or paystub will not accurately reflect a military member’s earnings, as he or she might be receiving many other allowances.

 A service member should provide their Leave and Earnings Statement, which will show: